vinayakkashyap/toidiu.github.io/_posts/2017-02-02-the-interview-process-in-2017.md

 ---
 title: "The Technical Interview in 2017"
 categories:
-  - Technical Interview
+  - interview
 tags:
-  - HR
+  - Technical Interview
 ---

 At the beginning of 2017, I was interviewing for junior back-end Scala positions at various types of companies including consultancy shops, startups and mature companies.
 The overall experience was pleasant and even fun, but there were also a lot more mishaps than I expected and a few that left a bad taste.
 However, I don't think the bad experiences were intentional but rather rooted in a lack of perspective/understanding that the company and candidate have about the other.